MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-export-dsr.md

 >  We recommend that administrators complete this step for Power Apps users.

 ## Step 13: Find personal data for the user in the Microsoft 365 admin center
 Some feedback mechanisms in Power Apps are integrated with the Microsoft 365 admin center.
 For guidance on how to export feedback data stored by the Microsoft 365 admin center, see [How can I see my user's feedback?](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
-A Microsoft Entra Power Platform administrator or Dynamics 365 administrator is able to manage this data within the Microsoft 365 admin center without the need for Microsoft 365 or Office licenses.
+A [Microsoft Entra Power Platform Administrator](/entra/identity/role-based-access-control/permissions-reference#power-platform-administrator) or [Microsoft Entra Dynamics 365 Administrator](/entra/identity/role-based-access-control/permissions-reference#dynamics-365-administrator) is able to manage this data within the Microsoft 365 admin center without the need for Microsoft 365 or Office licenses.

 > [!IMPORTANT]
 >  We recommend that administrators complete this step for Power Apps users.